amsks/amsks/README.md

 - [Social Media](#social-media-speech_balloon)

 ## Introduction
-I am a Master student in the EIT Digital Master's course in Autonomous systems, working towards a specialization at the intersection of Robotics and Reinforcement Learning.
-I have previously worked in various fields in hardware and software, and on projects that range from cognitive radios to RTOS stacks, and now I aim to combine them and become a researcher in the field of Robotics and AI.
-I'm always up for collaborating on interesting projects.I'm always up for collaborating on interesting projects.
+I am a Master student in the EIT Digital Master's course in Autonomous systems.
+I am interested in exploring how systems infer patterns from empirical data and training them to learn a wide variety of skills from low-volume datasets.
+What excites me the most is the extent to which we can learn about our intelligence through the endeavor of creating one.
+I am currently working towards a specialization in Robotics and Reinforcement Learning.
+I am always up for working on interesting projects and ideas!

 ## Skills
 - **Robotics** : ROS, MORSE, FlexBE
-- **Programming** : C++, Embedded C, Python, JAVA
+- **Programming** : C++, Embedded C, Python, JAVA,
-- **RL Software** : OpenAI Gym, PyBullet, PhysX, RAI
+- **RL Software** : OpenAI Gym, PyBullet, PhysX, RAI,
 - **Deep Learning** : Pytorch, Keras, Tensorflow

 ## Social Media